-There is no cure for asthma, but you can learn to manage it so that you have a normal life.
+There is no cure for asthma, but you can learn to manage it so that your child has a normal life.
 With well controlled asthma, you can often change asthma from a major disrupting factor to a relatively minor annoyance.

-People with asthma may have airways that are chronically inflamed.
+Children with asthma may have airways that are chronically inflamed.
 Therefore, the airways are sensitive to things that make asthma worse.
-These, either singly or together, cause symptoms in people with asthma.
-Identifying and controlling or treating things that make asthma worse, is essential to good asthma management.
+These, either singly or together, cause symptoms in children with asthma.
+Identifying and controlling or treating things that make asthma worse, are essential to good asthma management.

-Things that can make asthma worse include: irritants, allergies, exercise, infections, sinusitis, emotions, weather, gastroesophageal reflux and hormone changes.
-These vary from person to person.
+Things that can make asthma worse include: irritants, allergies, exercise, infections, sinusitis, weather, emotions and gastroesophageal reflux.
+These vary from child to child.
 Controlling and/or treating multiple things that make asthma worse is often needed.
 Avoidance of just one is often not enough.